In this guide

 Seniors Cards provide a variety of concessions on public transport fares and shopping discounts with participating businesses.

-In most states and territories, anyone over age 60 and working less than a set number of hours per week in paid employment is eligible for a Seniors Card, although eligibility criteria and benefits vary slightly.
+In most states and territories, anyone over age 60 and working less than a set number of hours per week in paid employment is eligible for a Seniors Card, although eligibility criteria and benefits vary.

-If you’re worried about your retirement savings running out, it can be a good idea to explore how many years in retirement you need to fund and how long your current super balance is likely to last.
+If you’re worried about your retirement savings running out, it’s a good idea to explore how many years in retirement you need to fund.

-A good place to check out your possible lifespan is the Lifetime Estimator Calculator.
-This online tool will give you some idea of how many years you may need to stretch to stretch your existing retirement savings.
+A good place to check out your possible lifespan is the lifetime estimator calculator.
+This online tool will give you some idea of how many years you may need to stretch your existing retirement savings.